sonusingh43/Exploratory-Data-Analysis/README.md

-# Statistics
+# EDA
-this repo will describe the different ways to perform statistics in machine learning model
+this repo will describe the different ways to perform exploratory data analysis in machine learning model